Once you turn 75 there are a few changes to the process for renewing your driver licence:

 Ready to book your on-road safety test?

-You will need to visit your nearest driver licensing agent to start your application and book your test.
+You'll need to visit your nearest driver licensing agent to start your application and book your test.

 Find your nearest driver licensing agent